 Room service is one of the many perks of being on cruising with Disney.
 You can order anything you want, and it will be brought right to your stateroom door.
 Best of all, with the exception of a few packaged items and drinks, room service is complimentary.
 However, even though there is no charge for the food, it is customary to tip the person who brings it to your room.

-You can add a tip to your onboard account when you sign the bill or give a cash tip.
+You can add a tip via your onboard account when you sign the ticket (similar to how you would add a tip at a restaurant on land when paying with a card), or you can simply give a cash tip.
 Most people leave a tip of at least $5.
-Whether or not you choose to tip is up to you.
+Whether or not you choose to tip is up to you — just remember you had a crew member bring buffalo wings to your door at 3AM.

 Do you have questions about gratuities on the Disney Cruise Line?
 Contact the DCL experts at The Vacationeer for answers.